Sobhangh/IDP-Z3/homepage/index.rst

 ============

 IDP-Z3 is a reasoning engine for knowledge represented using the FO(.) language.

 FO(.) is First Order logic, with various extensions to make it more expressive: types, arithmetic, inductive definitions, aggregates, and intensional objects.

 Once the knowledge of a problem domain is encoded in FO(.), the engine can perform a variety of reasoning tasks: find relevant questions to solve a particular problem, derive consequences from new information, explain how it derived these consequences, find a solution that minimizes a cost function, ...

-IDP-Z3 is developed by the Knowledge Representation group at KU Leuven in Leuven, Belgium, and made available under the [GNU LGPL v3 License](https://www.gnu.org/licenses/lgpl-3.0.txt)..
+IDP-Z3 is developed by the Knowledge Representation group at KU Leuven in Leuven, Belgium, and made available under the `GNU LGPL v3 License <https://www.gnu.org/licenses/lgpl-3.0.txt>`_.
 It uses the `Microsoft Z3 solver <https://github.com/Z3Prover/z3>`_ as back-end to perform the reasoning tasks.
 (The previous version of the reasoning engine, `IDP3 <https://dtai.cs.kuleuven.be/drupal/software/idp>`_, used minisat)